 The all metal circuit uses a single channel to detect various metals.
-The discriminate circuit uses two different channels, then amplifies and filters them.
-The detector will then compare the signals and determine whether or not to beep at the target.
-While there is a great advantage to ignoring unwanted targets, it can make the circuitry more susceptible to interference.
-A number of outside conditions such as power lines, highly mineralized soil, and wet salt sand can cause interference.
+The discriminate circuit uses two different channels, then amplifies and filters the signals and then compares the two to determine whether or not to beep at a target.
+While this is a great advantage for ignoring unwanted targets, it can make the circuitry more susceptible to interference.
+A number of outside conditions such as power lines, highly mineralized soil and wet salt sand can cause interference.
 The SENSITIVITY knob is used to raise or lower the power to the operational amplifiers, which changes the gain.
-Gain is a measurement of how much a signal is amplified.
+Gain is the measurement of how much a signal is amplified.
 The higher the gain the more depth and sensitivity to small objects a detector has.
 Unfortunately, any small interference that is amplified can cause the detector to become erratic.
 The SENSITIVITY control is used to find the best gain setting in any location without letting the detector become unstable.

-The SENSITIVITY knob is numbered from MIN to 10 and then has an orange area called the Max Boost Zone.
-For normal hunting, anywhere in the numbered zone will work very well.
+The SENSITIVITY knob is numbered from min to 10 and then has an orange area called the Max Boost zone.
+For most normal hunting, anywhere in the numbered zone will work very well.
 However, the Max Boost will allow you to increase the power to the operational amplifiers to the point of overload.

-This may cause your detector to become unstable and force you to turn the SENSITIVITY knob to a lower setting.
 An overload situation will not hurt your detector, but it will maximize the gain that is used by your detector.
-This can, in certain conditions such as low mineralization in the soil, cause your detector to penetrate deeper into the ground and become more sensitive to small targets.
+This can, in certain conditions such as low mineralization in the soil, cause your detector to penetrate deeper into the ground and become more sensitive to small objects.

 Take some time to try waving targets in front of the coil with different sensitivity settings.
-Notice that the higher the sensitivity setting, the farther away from the coil that a target can be and still respond with an audio signal.
+Notice that the higher the sensitivity setting, the farther away from the coil the target can be and still get a response.